hexbatch/apple-core/core-docs/core-concepts/attributes.md

 Attributes have permissions about who can read and write to them.

-Additionally, attributes can make tokens move around different sets based on what they are most compatible.
+Additionally, attributes can make elements move around different sets based on what they are most compatible.

-A token can have many attributes, and they can be grouped into different clusters on the token, by having them come from different parents.
+AN element can have many attributes, and they can be grouped into different clusters on the element, by having them come from different parents.